AjyN/PTrackerSG/README.md

 # PTrackerSG
 Parliament Tracker Singapore
-R Script is used to tabulate data on Parliament performance from data collated by members Looking for assistance with data management and webscraping--I'm a complete amateur
+R Script is used to tabulate data on Parliament performance from data collated by members.
+Looking for assistance with data management and webscraping--I'm a complete amateur
+/n

-Data is collected from Singapore Parliament Hansard (Online) at https://sprs.parl.gov.sg/search/home For details on project, see https://cape.commons.yale-nus.edu.sg/our-projects/parliament-tracker/
+Data is collected from Singapore Parliament Hansard (Online) at https://sprs.parl.gov.sg/search/home .
+/n
+For details on project, see https://cape.commons.yale-nus.edu.sg/our-projects/parliament-tracker/